nliautaud/trakttvstats/README.md

 - *Show translation only* : replace the title and summaries by their localized version.

 *Localize posters* replace poster images by their localized version.

+You can also specify a custom API Key if you want to use your own or if the default one is down.